-This one is simple; if you give consent to a law enforcement officer to search your home or other property, including your vehicle, then no warrant is required.
+This one is simple.
+Consenting to a law enforcement search of your property, including your vehicle, eliminates the need for a warrant.

-This exception applies where the police are in hot pursuit of a suspect, a crime is in the process of being committed and someone’s life may be in danger, or if the officers believe that a person may be attempting to hide evidence of a crime during the time it takes to obtain a warrant.
+This exception becomes applicable in situations where the police are actively pursuing a suspect, a crime is currently underway, or someone’s life is at risk.
+Additionally, it applies if officers suspect that a person may attempt to hide evidence of a crime while they secure a warrant.

 Plain view and impound exception